 The Complainant argues that the Respondent has no rights or legitimate interests in respect of the disputed domain name.

-That being the case, the Complainant finds that the disputed domain name is used to take unfair advantage of the Complainant's rights for commercial gain, since Internet users and the Complainant's clients would inevitably associate the disputed domain name with the Complainant's prior trademarks.
+The Complainant finds that the disputed domain name is used to take unfair advantage of the Complainant's rights for commercial gain, since Internet users and the Complainant's clients would inevitably associate the disputed domain name with the Complainant's prior trademarks.

-Moreover, the Complainant stresses that the Respondent is not commonly known by the name "la centrale."
+The Complainant stresses that the Respondent is not commonly known by "nissan."

-According to the Complainant, it has prior rights over the trademarks LA CENTRALE and has not authorized the registration and use of the disputed domain name, nor the use of its trade name and trademarks by the Respondent.
+According to the Complainant, it has prior rights over the NISSAN trademarks and has not authorized the registration and use of the disputed domain name, nor the use of its trade name and trademarks by the Respondent.

-The Respondent is not affiliated to or authorized by the Complainant to use or register the disputed domain name.
+The Respondent is not affiliated to or authorized by the Complainant to use or register the disputed domain

-The Complainant's intellectual property rights for LA CENTRALE trademarks predate the registration of the disputed domain name.
+The Complainant's trademark rights for the NISSAN trademarks predate the registration of the disputed domain name.